neopsis/niagara-gradle-plugins/README.md

 The `bundle` section has two functions:

 * defines the version of the module.
 If you use the Neopsis plugin, you do not need to define the Tridium plugin properties `vendorVersion` and `vendorDescription`.
-This properties are defined internally by Neopsis plugin, based on the entries in the bundle section.
+These properties are defined internally by Neopsis plugin, based on the entries in the bundle section.
 * defines the contents of the ZIP file that is created with the task `bundleModule`.
 The bundle will be stored in the repository defined by the property `niagaraRepositoryHome` (see `gradle.properies` above).